The Real Faces of Cuba

-And this was our horse guide, he was happy to accept a free cigar from the farmer to enjoy with us.
+The second image is of our horse guide, he was happy to accept a free cigar from the farmer to enjoy with us.

 With some spare time, I relented and joined a highly recommended tour from a friend.
 He said the tour was fine, but the guide was awesome.
 He was.
 And what a great sense of humor he had, which made our trek all the more enjoyable.

 In Trinidad, we rode horses once more to go through some of the countryside.
 Along the way, we stopped by an old colonial house that was in ruins.
 While walking around, these two boys rode up and followed us, mostly just curious and always smiling.
 They laughed at my broken Spanish and eventually got bored.